gbowerman/vmsstools/README.md

 ### Notes

-- This version only works with platform images (updates the _version_ property of the _imageReference_).
-Support for custom images will be added in a future version (updating the _imageUri_).
+- This script is designed to work with both platform images (updates the _version_ property of the _imageReference_) and custom images (updating the _osDisk->image->Uri_), though custom image support hasn't been tested yet.
+Let me know if it works :-)

-- You can only update the version of a platform image.
+- You can update the version of a platform image.
 Updating the _sku_ (for example going from Ubuntu 15.10 to 16.04) is not possible.
 This maybe possible for VM Scale Sets in the future.